Dr. Winthrop's Step-by-Step Guide

 A follow-up appointment approximately a week prior to your surgery will take between 30-45 minutes.
 Jeff Harbison, my certified ophthalmic technician, will perform an ultrasound with the Zeiss IOL Master to determine the power of the lens that will be implanted following removal of your cataract.
 This will take 5 minutes or less.

-The rest of this appointment will be used to go over the surgical consent, including the risks and benefits of the surgery, and your prescriptions.
+The rest of this appointment will be used to go over the Cataract Patient Informed Consent Form, including the risks and benefits of the surgery, and your prescriptions.
 Three prescriptions for medicines needed for the surgery will be given to you.
 Two of the prescriptions are for drops that are started 3 days prior to your surgery.
 These are started together (spaced 5 minutes apart) and are used 4 times per day.
 The eye drops will include an antibiotic to prevent infection and a non-steroidal anti-inflammatory medicine.
 The third prescription, a steroid anti-inflammatory, will be started on the day of surgery following the procedure.

 Finally, at this appointment you will be advised of your arrival time at the Santa Barbara Surgical Center on the Tuesday of your surgery.
 Since cataract removal involves such a small incision, there is no need to stop any medicines, even blood thinners, prior to your surgery.
 I want you to take all your normal medications on the morning of surgery (although NO food and only the water needed to swallow your pills).
 Aspirin, Coumadin, Warfarin, and Plavix are all OK.